Pamela Vass

 I find much of the inspiration for my books - both fiction and non-fiction - in the landscape and people of the West Country.
 There are always rumours to explore, as with Seeds of Doubt, intriguing headlines that raise more questions than they answer, as with The Power of Three, or local stories to be told, as with Breaking the Mould, my book on the fight for the vote in the West Country.

-I enjoy sharing the stories behind my books and welcome invitations from groups as a speaker.
-My current talks include:
+I enjoy sharing the stories behind my books and welcome invitations from groups as a speaker, either in person in the south west or UK wide via Zoom.

 Breaking The Mould: The Suffragette Story in the South West